xubowen0816/bowen-xu.github.io/_research/DRL_implementation.md

 ---
-title: "Implementation of DRL(Deep Reinforcement Learning)"
+title: "Application of DRL(Deep Reinforcement Learning)"
-excerpt: "Some implementations of the DRL (Deep Reinforcement Learning) model, 2023.04 - Present"
+excerpt: "Some applications of the DRL (Deep Reinforcement Learning) model, 2023.04 - Present"
-venue: "Some implementations of the DRL (Deep Reinforcement Learning) model, 2023.04 - Present"
+venue: "Some applications of the DRL (Deep Reinforcement Learning) model, 2023.04 - Present"
 date: 2023.04 - Present
 collection: research
 ---
-**Key words:** Deep Reinforcement Learning, AI for Science, AlphaTensor, AlphaGo.
+**Key words:** Deep Reinforcement Learning, AI for Science, AlphaGo.

 This is one significant part of ShanghaiTech University 'AI for Science' Project.

-Some implementations of DRL (Deep Reinforcement Learning) models. include:
+Some application of DRL (Deep Reinforcement Learning) models. include:

-* AlphaTensor (Accelerate Tensors/Matrices Computation).
-* AlphaGo.
+* AlphaGo (Present).
+* AlphaTensor (Plan): To Accelerate Tensors / Matrices Computation.

-In this project, my main work are:
+In this project, my main work in the present are:

-* Build GPU clusters and large neural networks.
-* Reproduce the effect of AlphaTensor and AlphaGo.
+* Reproduce the project AlphaGo.
-* Promote DRL-based interdisciplinary projects ( AI for Science ) .
+* Introduce deep reinforcement learning to researchers of basic science (e.g. life science and physics).

 In the future, we plan to implement DRL techniques in the application scenarios as below: